OmiShrestha/to-do-list/README.md

-# Todo List
+# To-Do List

-A simple command-line Todo List application written in C that allows users to manage their tasks easily.
+A command-line Todo List application written in C that allows users to manage their tasks easily.
 This program provides a basic interface for adding, displaying, and deleting tasks.

 ## Features